WilliamFrancis0006/CollaborativeFilteringProject/README.md

   ## Task 3:
   ### a) Build a recommendation model using Alternating Least Squares (ALS)
-  (Randomly splits jdf into 80% for training & 20% for testData)
+  (Randomly splits jdf into 80% for trainingData & 20% for testData)
   ###  b) Evaluate the ALS model using Root Mean Square Error (RSME)

 ![Screenshot from 2022-06-23 10-31-14](https://user-images.githubusercontent.com/60329354/175359380-28a5ba98-a4d6-4b68-a28f-1ea53f31c348.png)